SoCXin/doc/docs/arm/stm32/remote/cmd_run.rst

 Description
 -----------

-Process environments which are defined in :ref:`projectconf` file remotely.
+Process environments which are defined in :ref:`mips` file remotely.
 By default, :ref:`pioremote` builds project on a host machine and deploy final firmware (program) to a remote device (embedded board).